 The Chairman and non-executive directors do not receive incentive awards geared to the share price or corporate performance.
 The remuneration policy will be placed before shareholders at the annual general meeting for their approval.
 All members of the Remuneration Committee are independent non-executive directors.

-Three meetings were held during the financial year ended 31 July 2019 as well as four ad-hoc special meetings
+Two scheduled meetings were held during the financial year ended 31 July 2019 as well as four ad-hoc special meetings

 Strategic focus for the year under review:

 • Approved the Board race and gender diversity policy;